Covid: Omicron study suggests major wave in January

 The number of deaths from the variant by the end of April could range from 25,000 to 75,000 depending on how well vaccines perform, they said.

-But the scientists behind the study said there was still uncertainty around the modelling.
+But the experts behind the study said there was still uncertainty around the modelling.

 In the worst-case scenario tougher restrictions may be needed to stop hospitals being overwhelmed, they said.

-The work by the London School of Hygiene and Tropical Medicine is not a crystal ball.
-It does not say what will happen with Omicron but gives a range of possible outcomes.
+The work by the London School of Hygiene and Tropical Medicine (LSHTM) is not a crystal ball.
+It does not say what will happen with the Omicron variant of coronavirus but gives a range of possible outcomes.

 Dr Nick Davies, one of the researchers, said Omicron was spreading "very fast", was "quite concerning" and was likely to be the dominant form of the virus in England by the end of the year.

-The report says the number of people infected is currently doubling every 2.4 days in England despite the country having high levels of vaccination.
-That is faster than the original form of the virus spread when nobody had protection.
+The report - from an influential group of disease modellers among those advising government - says the number of people infected is currently doubling every 2.4 days in England.

+That is despite the country having high levels of vaccination and is faster than the original form of the virus spread when nobody had protection.

 Dr Davies said: "Based on what we're seeing we can expect there to be a large wave of Omicron in the UK."

-However, the most uncertainty pivots around how well the vaccines and boosters will keep people out of hospital.
+However, the most uncertainty is around how well the vaccines and boosters will keep people out of hospital.

-The team explored optimistic and pessimistic scenarios around Omicron's ability to evade immunity and the impact that boosters had.

-The study assumes Omicron is less severe than previous variants if you have been vaccinated.
+The LHSTM study assumes Omicron is less severe than previous variants if you have been vaccinated and takes into account the current Plan B measures.

 In the most optimistic scenario the numbers being admitted to hospitals every day would be 40% lower than the peak last winter.
 In the most pessimistic scenario it would be nearly twice as high.